dret/hyperpedia/concepts.md

 However, in more general topologies (specifically, n-ary models beyond the binary one), resources can participate in a link in a variety of roles, and simply listing them as participating resources is not sufficient anymore.
 One example is the [XML Linking Language (XLink)](formats/XLink.md), which allows any number or participating resources in links, and thus has an explicit mechanism to indicate the role that a participating resource is playing in a link.

 As a special case, the _to_ and _from_ indicators of directed binary links can be regarded as indicators of resource roles.
 Even though they do not explicitly represent a participating resource's role, the combination of the directed binary link relation type and the participating resource's role as source or target resource are sufficient to understand the resource's role.

-## Directionality

-Directionality is the question of how a link is directed when it is not symmetric.
-Looked at it this way, the concept only meaningfully applies to binary links, as directionality is hard to define for n-ary link topologies beyond a binary model.
-For n-ary link topologies, instead of directionality it makes more sense to discuss resource roles, which is a more expressive way of determining a link's participating resources' roles than the simple model of directionality.

-The difference between directionality and resource roles is that directionality usually uses a general model of a link's direction, and then uses _from_ (or _source_) and _to_ (or _target_) indicators.
-Combined with the way how a specific link (as identified by a link relation type) defines these roles, the directionality then determines the participating resources' roles in a particular link.